 It’s confusing that deep within us we know all things yet we lack simple knowledge when it comes to certain matters.
 I personally think this is to keep us from overcomplicating our lives and priding ourselves in what we know.
 Pride is the biggest impediment to knowledge.
 Once you’re your own source of knowledge, you seize to be a learner.
 The knowledge of not knowing that you don’t know ought to make you a seeker of knowledge within and without.

 Don’t just answer questions.
 Question answers.
 History wasn’t written by nature.
 Coincidences have significance.
 It’s not always about knowing the differences between similarities but finding the similarities between two seemingly dissimilar concepts.
-Yes, you may know the difference between jealousy and envy but do you know there are similarities between truth and love, logic and emotions, justice and mercy?
+Yes, you may know the difference between jealousy and envy but do you know there are similarities between truth and love, logic and emotions, and justice and mercy?
 There are hidden correlations everywhere.